-- The Division seeks to provide College sanctioned continuing education activities which meet accreditation standards established by sponsoring professional societies and organization. - Direct and administer the Nebraska State Office of the American Council on Education College Credit Recommendation Service (ACE/CREDIT) as required by the American Council on Education (ACE). - Design, implement, evaluate, direct and administer the Nurse Refresher Course, the Certified Nursing Assistant course and the Certified Medication Aide course. - Design, implement, evaluate, direct, and administer Basic Life Support Courses for the College, business/industry clients and community groups. - Assist College faculty and administrative staff in evaluating the effectiveness of meeting academic and continuing education program objectives/outcomes including participant satisfaction.
+- The Division seeks to provide College-sanctioned continuing education activities that meet accreditation standards established by sponsoring professional societies and organization. - Direct and administer the Nebraska State Office of the American Council on Education College Credit Recommendation Service (ACE/CREDIT) as required by the American Council on Education (ACE). - Design, implement, evaluate, direct and administer the Nurse Refresher Course, the Certified Nursing Assistant course, the Certified Medication Aide course and the Paid Dining Assistant course. - Design, implement, evaluate, direct and administer American Heart Association Basic and Advanced Life Support and First Aid Courses for the College, business/industry clients and community groups. - Assist College faculty and administrative staff in evaluating the effectiveness of meeting academic and continuing education program objectives/outcomes including participant satisfaction.